Compliance posture

 Accessibility (EAA / Spain RD 193/2023) The EU Accessibility Act’s B2B exemption and microenterprise exemption both apply to Genetic History’s offering.
 WCAG 2.1 AA compliance is adopted voluntarily as a trust-signal and as anticipatory preparation for Spain RD 193/2023 phase-in (2029 deadline).

-The DPA covers:
+The license annex covers:

 6. Data controller